JohnSnowLabs/spark-nlp/docs/en/alab/productivity.md

 }
 </style>

-## Analytic Charts
+## Analytics Charts

-By default, the Analytics page is disabled.
-Users can request <es>admin</es> user to enable the Analytics page.
-The request is created on the [Analytics Permission](/docs/en/alab/analytics_permission) page of the <es>admin</es> user’s account.
-Once the <es>admin</es> user approves the request, users can then access the Analytics page.
+By default, the Analytics page is disabled for every project because computing the analytical charts is a resource-intensive task and might temporarily influence the responsiveness of the application, especially when triggered in parallel with other training/preannotation jobs.
+However, users can file a request to enable the Analytics page which can be approved by any [admin user](docs/en/alab/user_management#user-groups).
+The request is published on the [Analytics Requests](/docs/en/alab/analytics_permission) page, visible to any <es>admin</es> user.
+Once the <es>admin</es> user approves the request, any team member can access the Analytics page.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/analytics/enable_analytics.gif" style="width:100%;"/>

 A refresh button is present on the top-right corner of the Analytics page.
 The Analytics charts doesn't automatically reflect the changes made by the annotators (like creating tasks, adding new completion, etc.).
-Using this refresh button, we can update the charts.
+Updating the analytics to reflect the latest changes can be done using the refresh button.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/analytics/refresh.png" style="width:100%;"/>

-### Tasks
+### Task Analytics

-To access Tasks, navigate on the first tab of the <es>Analytics</es> Dashboard, called <bl>Tasks</bl>.
+To access Task Analytics, navigate on the first tab of the <es>Analytics</es> Dashboard, called <bl>Tasks</bl>.
+The following blog post explains how to [Improve Annotation Quality using Task Analytics in the Annotation Lab](https://www.johnsnowlabs.com/improving-annotation-quality-using-analytics-in-the-annotation-lab/).

 Below are the charts included in the Tasks section.

 **Total number of task in the Project**